lineCode/sdc-advanced-lane-lines/README.md

 This was done using 9x6 chessboards images taken from various angles and built in opencv2 functions to detect chessboard corners and calibrate for distortion.

 The images used for calibration can be found in ./camera_cal.
 The calibration data is saved to ./results/calibration_data.p.
-The code used to generate the calibration is in the calibrate and calibrate_camera functions of the LaneLines class.
+The code used to generate the calibration is in the calibrate and calibrate_camera functions of the `Pipeline` base class.

 ```python